Oatcake: Plain Web Typography

 A list item with a code block:

-<code goes here>
+<code goes here>And an image:

 -